greggman/HappyFunTimes/docs/makinggames.md

     If you clone the repo do NOT install happyfuntimes with the installer.

     Note: There is no reason to clone the repo AFAIK unless you want to contribute to happyfuntimes itself.
-To making games installing is fine.
+For making games installing with the installer is fine.

     If you accidentally install twice you'll need to delete the configuration files because they'll be pointing to one installation.